EOxServer/eoxserver/documentation/users/backends.rst

 ~~~~~~~~~

 This abstract model is used to reference files, which are either
-local, or residing on a _`Storage <Storage Model>`.
+local, or residing on a `Storage Model`_.
 Each concrete implementation
-of this abstract class has at least a reference to a Storage_,
+of this abstract class has at least a reference to a Storage,
 a location and an optional format specifier.

 The ``location`` is always relative to the specified storage.